sgigou/sgigou.github.io/_posts/2020-03-23-ios-13-form-dismiss.markdown

 ## How to do it
 The implementation is rather simple, so I will just let you read this commented class.
 The tricky lines will be commented at the end, so don’t hesitate to slide the code to the right.

+You can also find more informations about the swipe to dismiss gesture management [on this ~~awesome~~ article about it](https://sgigou.github.io/ios/2020/03/18/display-action-sheet-on-ios-13-modal-dismiss.html).

 ```swift
 import UIKit